Part I

 This is the call of the Dragon.

-This is not just a book.
+This is a portal.

 This, my fellow traveler, is the Dragon’s invitation.